 - You are staying within the 50-60 character count, and

 - Your title tags are as captivating and compelling as possible.

-Now before you start combing through your website page by page, there’s a tool that will crawl your entire site for you and serve up a well organized report in an excel or cvs file.
+Now before you start combing through your website page by page, there’s a tool that will crawl your entire site for you and serve up a well organized report in an Excel or CSV file.
 That tool is Screaming Frog.
 Once ready, simply plug in your website URL and hit Run.
 It will crawl your website and pull all the missing and duplicate title tags for you.